The House of the Dead (video game): Plot

-The renowned biochemist and geneticist Dr. Curien becomes obsessed with discovering the nature of life and death.
-While supported by the DBR Corporation and its own team of scientists, Curien's behaviour becomes more erratic and his experiments take a gruesome turn.
-The Curien Mansion in Europe, which serves as his home and laboratory, experiences an outbreak.
+In Europe, the renowned biochemist and geneticist, Dr. Roy Curien, becomes obsessed with discovering the nature of life and death.
+While supported by the DBR Corporation and its own team of scientists, Curien's behavior becomes more erratic and his experiments take an inhumane and gruesome turn.
+The Curien Mansion, which serves as his home and laboratory, experiences an outbreak of undead zombies.

-On December 18, 1998, AMS Agent Thomas Rogan receives a distress call from his fiancée Sophie Richards from the Curien Mansion.
-Rogan and his partner "G" fly to Europe and arrive at the estate, finding it overrun with undead creatures, which Curien unleashed.
-A mortally wounded man gives them a journal containing information about Curien's creations and their weaknesses.
-Rogan and G reach Sophie, only to witness her being carried away by a gargoyle-like creature called the Hangedman.
-They later find Sophie, before she is attacked by the Chariot, a heavily armoured mutant armed with a bardiche.
-After killing the mutant, Rogan and G attend to Sophie, who tells them they must stop Curien or else "something terrible will happen," before passing out.
-A furious Rogan goes after the Hangedman to the rooftops surrounding the courtyard.
-After a lengthy battle, Rogan and G shoot it down.
-The two eventually confront Curien who is protected by an armoured, spider-like creature called The Hermit.
-After killing it, Rogan and G continue to proceed.
+On December 18, 1998, AMS Agent Thomas Rogan receives a distress call from his fiancée, Sophie Richards, from the Curien Mansion.
+Rogan and his partner, "G", fly to Europe and arrive at the estate, finding it overrun with undead creatures, which Curien unleashed.
+A mortally wounded scientist gives them a journal containing information about Curien's creations and their weaknesses, and urges them to rescue the survivors still trapped inside.

+Rogan and G reach Sophie, only to witness her being carried away by a flying bat-like monster called the Hangedman.
+The two enter the house, and later find Sophie, just before she is attacked by the Chariot, a hulking, heavily-armored mutant armed with a bardiche.
+After killing the mutant, Rogan and G attend to a wounded Sophie, who warns them that they must stop Curien at all costs, before collapsing from her wounds.
+Furious, Rogan and G push further into the mansion, and upon reaching the rooftops encounter the Hangedman.
+In the ensuing battle, Rogan and G are nearly thrown to their deaths, but still manage to shoot it down.
+Fighting deeper into the mansion’s laboratories, the two eventually find Curien, who is protected by a massive, arachnoid creature called the Hermit.
+After killing it, Rogan and G continue their chase.

-Arriving at the mansion's laboratory, Curien unleashes his masterpiece, The Magician, a humanoid creature with pyrokinetic abilities.
-However, the Magician refuses to serve any master and mortally wounds its creator.
-Curien expresses his confusion regarding his creation's loyalty before succumbing to his injuries.
-Rogan and G battle the Magician until it explodes, and then they leave the mansion.
+The duo traverse through several laboratories housed in a mountain cave system beneath the manor, arriving at a massive laboratory where Curien unleashes his masterpiece, the Magician, a powerful humanoid creature with pyrokinetic abilities.
+However, the Magician refuses to serve any master and kills Curien.
+To prevent it from escaping, Rogan and G fight the Magician; upon its defeat, it explodes after warning the players, "You haven't seen anything yet!"
+With both Curien and the Magician dead, the agents leave the mansion.

 Endings

-There are three different endings, with which one players see determined by their score rank.
+There are three different endings; which one players see is determined by their score rank.
 In what the developers called the "normal ending", Sophie is reanimated and becomes a zombie.
 What the developers have referred to as the "true ending" is only seen if the players get the highest rank: Sophie is alive, having survived her injuries.
 In the third ending, a far view of the mansion is shown and Sophie is absent (leaving it unknown if she survived or not).